MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-azure-cli.md

+---
+title: Submit jobs to Azure Quantum with the Command Line Interface
+description: This guide will show you how to submit jobs to Azure Quantum using the command line interface (CLI).
+author: KittyYeungQ
+ms.author: kitty
+ms.date: 06/29/2020
+ms.topic: article
+uid: microsoft.azure.quantum.submit-jobs.azcli
+---

 # Submit jobs to Azure Quantum with the Command Line Interface

 This guide will show you how to submit jobs to Azure Quantum using the command